 In a gamer’s quest to win big, many will overlook the broader cybersecurity risks of online gaming.
 Many app users remain woefully unaware of how unsafe gaming can lead to real-life vulnerabilities.
-I’ve outlined a few tips to better protect yourself below.
+We’ve outlined a few tips to better protect yourself below.

 Before you click “accept,” take a few moments to review the included information, particularly as it relates to how data is collected and whether it is shared with third-parties.
 Even if it seems an app just asks for bits and pieces of information—your name and location here, your graduation year and gender there—data aggregators can easily create a holistic user profile.
-If this information gets into the wrong hands, it poses significant personal security and identity theft risks.
+If this information gets into the wrong hands, it may pose significant personal security and identity theft risks.
 Err on the side of caution and limit the amount of data you share with any app.

 The same goes for games that require in-app purchases to supercharge scores or buy new capabilities.
 While tempting, storing your credit card information within an app can put your personal finances at risk.
-Without knowing how secure an app’s database is or how strong its cyber defense practices are, the benefits aren’t worth the risk.
+Without knowing how secure an app’s database is or how strong its cyber defense practices are, the benefits often aren’t worth the risk.

 When a new app takes off, cyber thieves notice.
 In order to capture sensitive personal information, many will create mock versions that look remarkably similar to the original game but contain malware.
-Once an unsuspecting gamer downloads the app, their smartphone—along with its other apps, geolocation, photos, email and text messages—become a hacker’s paradise.
+Once an unsuspecting gamer downloads the app, their smartphone—along with its other apps, geolocation, photos, email and text messages—may become a hacker’s paradise.

-To protect yourself and your children, only download apps through reputable sources, including the Apple Store and Google Play.
+To help protect yourself and your children, only download apps through reputable sources, including the Apple Store and Google Play.
 Fraudulent apps may have similar names, so confirm that the name of the app matches what you’ve been hearing about.
 A large number of downloads and a well-known developer name may also suggest that the app is authentic.
 A good rule of thumb?
 Always trust your judgment when choosing what to download.
 If something looks suspicious, it probably is.

 Many apps allow users to communicate with one another through instant messaging or chat functions.
 Especially for children who have not yet learned the do’s and don’ts of online behavior, security exposures abound.